OPENAIRINTERFACE/openair-epc-fed/docs/BUILD_IMAGES_MAGMA_MME.md

 Another known issue is if the UE send a `TAU request` to the MME.
 Currently the MAGMA MME with an OAI eNB does not handle it well.
 We are also working on providing a fix for this issue.

+**Update (2021/11/22): Implementation of `TAU request` response in the MME has been merged in September in MAGMA `master` branch.**
+We validated it on our RAN CI bench.

 ## 6.3.
 Build the MAGMA-MME Ubuntu18 Docker image ##

 On our CI server (a 48-CPU server), this operation takes around **30-35 minutes**.
 Please be patient.